Greater Toronto Area's Trusted

-Sway Law is a reputable legal firm based in the Greater Toronto Area (GTA) that specializes in wills.
-Sway Law provides comprehensive legal services to individuals in need of will drafting, estate planning, and probate administration.
+Sway Law is a reputable legal firm based in the Greater Toronto Area providing comprehensive legal services to individuals in need of will drafting, estate planning, and probate administration.

 LATANIA DYER | MANAGING LAWYER